DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/create-simple.md

 ---
-sidebar_position: 15
+sidebar_position: 17
 ---

 # Export simple video

-Create and export simple chroma-key video.
+Create a simple chroma-key video.
 Users can select model to be used and the script spoken by the model within the video.
+The created video must be exported to be available for download.
+You can see & edit created video at [AI Studio by Deepbrain AI](https://app.deepbrain.io).

 <br/>